Construction of scrambled polynomial lattice rules over $\mathbb{F}_2$ with small mean square weighted $\mathcal{L}_2$ discrepancy: Walsh functions

 In the following, the operator $\oplus$ denotes the digitwise addition modulo $2$, that is, for $x, y\in [0,1)$ with dyadic representations $x=\sum_{i=1}^{\infty}x_i 2^{-i}$ and $y=\sum_{i=1}^{\infty}y_i 2^{-i}$, $\oplus$ is defined as

-where $z_i=x_i+y_i \pmod{2}$.
+where $z_i\equiv x_i+y_i \pmod{2}$.
+Again we assume that the dyadic expansion of $x\oplus y$ is unique in the sense that infinitely many digits are different from 1.
 We also define a digitwise addition for non-negative integers based on those dyadic representations.
 In case of vectors in $[0,1)^s$ or $\nat_0^s$, the operator $\oplus$ is carried out componentwise.
 Further, we call $x\in [0,1)$ a dyadic rational if it can be represented by a finite dyadic expansion.
 The proposition below summarizes some basic properties of Walsh functions.

 \begin{proposition} We have the following: \begin{enumerate} \item For all $k,l\in \nat$ and all $x,y\in [0,1)$ with the restriction that if $x,y$ are not dyadic rationals, then $x\oplus y$ is not allowed to be a dyadic rational, we have